 In order to become an RN, you will be required to take the national licensure exam, which is designed to test the competencies you learned in the SCBScN program.
 You are required to pass this exam in order to obtain registration from CRNA, or other regulatory bodies, and practice as a registered nurse.

 Students write the National Council Licensure Examination (NCLEX-RN) exam as part of the process to receive your professional licence.

-To learn more, go to the NCLEX Exam Information page on the SRNA website.
+To learn more, go to the NCLEX Exam Information page on the CRNA website.

 Your bachelor of science in nursing degree is recognized by other universities.
 Graduate programs in nursing require that you have graduated from an approved baccalaureate nursing program and have successfully passed the national licensure exam.
 In addition, you may need to meet individual graduate application requirements such as a GPA, personal statement and resume submission.